AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_licenses/OFL-Inconsolata.md

 Copyright 2006 The Inconsolata Project Authors

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
-This license is copied below, and is also available with a FAQ at: http://scripts.sil.org/OFL
+This license is copied below, and is also available with an FAQ at: http://scripts.sil.org/OFL